MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/data-ingestion.md

 ## Enforcing Data Quality

 As data is ingested, data quality checks should be implemented as close to the sources and before downstream subscribers make use of the datasets.
-In the case of batch ingestion from the the data lake, these checks should be done when moving from the Raw to Enriched to Curated.
+In the case of batch ingestion from the the data lake, these checks should be done when moving from the Raw to Enriched.

 ![Implementing Data Quality during ingestion](./images/adls-dq.png)